 Another option for accepting credit cards online is to use an approved UC supplier that can provide, or facilitate the development of, a website.
 The website can manage inventory, collect non-sensitive customer information, provide reports, and more.
 In almost all cases, this setup requires redirection to a completely outsourced payment gateway to complete transactions, and does not allow for any processing, storage, or transmission of credit card data (exceptions will be considered on a case-by-case basis by the Coordinator).

 If a department/unit has a need to sell goods/services and wishes to use a supplier that does not currently have an approved agreement with UCSB or the UC system, the supplier must meet certain guidelines prior to signing any agreement.
 The agreement must be submitted to, and approved by, the campus Procurement Services group to ensure it meets all required standards.
 The Coordinator will participate in the review to address all credit-card related concerns.
 For more details, see information referring to Working with Payments Processing Suppliers, below.

-Aventri is a UC system-wide supplier, and has all the functionalities that departments need to design and maintain an online event registration system (click here for more information).
+Stova is a UC system-wide supplier, and has all the functionalities that departments need to design and maintain an online event registration system (click here for more information).
 For credit card acceptance, departments use payment processing provided by Business & Financial Services, so there is no separate merchant application necessary and no PCI Compliance requirements to manage.
-Fees for Aventri are currently $1.95 per registration plus a percentage of transaction amounts processed by credit card.
+Fees for Stova are currently $2.10 per registration plus a percentage of transaction amounts processed by credit card.
 Contact email@example.com for more information.

 II.
 Department Developed Web Site